-∇ Manual tuning for AM and FM wave-band
+▽ Manual tuning for AM and FM waveband

-Push the " \wedge " side of the tuning button (8) to increase the tuning frequency and press the " \vee " side of the button to decrease it.
+Push the tuning button (8) marked " \wedge " to increase the tuning frequency and press the tuning button marked " \vee " to decrease it.

 Each time the button is pressed, the frequency changes 10 KHz in the AM waveband and 0.2 MHz in the FM waveband.